 Thyreos Vaccines is a novel company developing prophylactic vaccines for neuroinvasive herpesvirus infections.
-Thyreos has been a member of The Combine Incubator program for a short four months.
+Thyreos is an Incubator Resident at The Combine Incubator, an AgTech startup program.

 The Thyreos team includes Co-founders Gary Pickard, Ph.D.
 Professor in the School of Veterinary Medicine at the University of Nebraska-Lincoln, Ekaterina Heldwein, Ph.D.
 Professor in the Department of Molecular Biology and Microbiology at Tufts University, Gregory Smith, Ph.D.
 Professor in the department of Microbiology-Immunology at Northwestern University, and CEO Eric Zeece.